-CONTRACTOR WORKPLACE SUBSTANCE ABUSE PROGRAMS
+CONTRACTOR REQUIREMENTS DOCUMENT CONTRACTOR WORKPLACE SUBSTANCE ABUSE PROGRAMS

-The following requirements apply to contracts for the management and operation of DOE facilities and other contracts or subcontracts with a value of \$25,000 or more that have been determined by DOE to involve:

-- a. access to or handling of classified information or special nuclear material, - b. transportation of hazardous materials to or from a DOE site, and/or - c. high risk of danger to life, the environment, public health and safety, or national security. - 1.
+- 1. The following requirements apply to contracts for the management and operation of DOE facilities and other contracts or subcontracts with a value of \$25,000 or more that have been determined by DOE to involve: - a. access to or handling of classified information or special nuclear material, - b. transportation of hazardous materials to or from a DOE site, and/or - c. high risk of danger to life, the environment, public health and safety, or national security. - 2.
 Comply with the requirements of 10 CFR part 707, Workplace Substance Abuse Programs at DOE Sites.
 DOE contractors that have positions that fall within the scope of other agency requirements shall, in addition, comply with the substance abuse program requirements of those agencies.
-These include the Department of Transportation (DOT), the Nuclear Regulatory Commission (NRC), and the Department of Defense (DOD). - 2.
+These include the Department of Transportation (DOT), the Nuclear Regulatory Commission (NRC), and the Department of Defense (DOD). - 3.
 Submit to the Contracting Officer for approval: - a.
 A written Workplace Substance Abuse Program consistent with the minimum requirements of 10 CFR part 707, Workplace Substance Programs at DOE Sites, and provides for baseline services including education awareness programs on the hazards of using substances in the DOE workplace; supervisory training on their responsibilities with impaired employees; and Employee Assistance Program services.
 Where testing designated positions have been identified, contractors must include a testing program that meets the requirements of the Department of Health and Human Services Mandatory guidelines and 10 CFR part 707. - b.
-The written program shall include: (Contractors which have no testing designated positions may exclude (7)(c), (8), and (9) below.) - (1) Contractor name, address, and telephone and fax numbers. - (2) Program manager name, title, address, and telephone and fax numbers. - (3) All federal regulations on substance abuse testing that are applicable.
+The written program shall include: (Contractors which have no testing designated positions may exclude (7)(c), (8), and (9) below.) - (1) Contractor name, address, and telephone and fax numbers. - (2) Program manager name, title, address, and telephone and fax numbers. - (3) All federal regulations on substance abuse testing that are applicable. - (4) Formal policy statement as required by 10 CFR part 707.5 (a)(3). - (5) Identification of any testing designated positions and indication or estimation of the number and type for each of the following categories, as applicable. - (a) Personnel Assurance Program.